Oxygem/stacksetup.com/Afterburst/welcome.md

 #### What's next

 The world is your oyster.
 It's entirely up to you what you do, as long as you stay within our Terms of Service and Acceptable Use Policy - whether its running a webserver for your blog, a minecraft server or your latest app.
-Good luck, and please do let us know if you run into any issues at support@afterburst.com!
+Good luck, and please do let us know if you run into any issues by creating a ticket at <a href=https://client.afterburst.com/>https://client.afterburst.com/</a>!